-At Pipers Farm we rear Red Ruby Beef, the native breed to us here in Devon.
+At Pipers Farm we rear Red Ruby cattle, the native breed to us here in Devon.

 Bred on native South West moorland, the breeding cows thrive on the poorer hill grass and rough heather and gorse-covered pastures, which they convert into mother's milk, simply the best food on the planet for their calves.
 The calves grow strong bones and develop natural immunity, which minimises the use of any medication.
 The calves stay with their mothers for at least 9 months, maximising the benefit of the milk, until their mothers supply naturally dries up.